 Round: Is a round join.

 Bevel: Is a flat corner join.

-Pen ending is used to decide how the lines end if the path is incomplete.
-In this example you are also provided with a drawing which illustrates the different endings.
+You use Pen ending to used decide how the lines end if the path is incomplete.
+In this example, you are also provided with a drawing which illustrates the different endings.

 Flat: Is a flat ending